To access your exam timetables login to My Enrolment and then select My Exam Timetable

 See also / useful links:

 Below you will find information for students sitting exams.
-Distance education students (studying externally) should see Exam Centres for information about where exams can be offered and how to let SCU know.
+Students studying online (externally) should see Exam Centres for information about where exams can be offered and how to let SCU know where you want to sit your exams.
 For more information on exams and their rules please see Rule 3 - Student Assessment and Examinations.

 Instructions to candidates sitting exams